rubenwardy/minetest_modding_book/chapters/lua.md

 end
 {% endhighlight %}

-This is sloppy coding, and Minetest will in fact warn you about this.
+This is sloppy coding, and Minetest will in fact warn you about this:

+	[WARNING] Assigment to undeclared global 'foo' inside function at init.lua:2

 To correct this, use "local":

 {% highlight lua %}